 - Comparison – An essential part of quality inspection is to compare the products against a sample and other information.
 At Mondoro, we have product forms and other information that help to give us quality characteristics and benchmarks; we require that we also have production samples so that we can produce them as per the confirmation sample.

-- DUPRO – During Process Inspection – This is the inspection that takes a place during the production of the product.
+- DUPRO – During Process Inspection – This is the inspection that takes place during the production of the product.
 It can include two kinds of inspection:

-- FDI – Final Detailed Inspection – The Final Detailed Inspection is also known as the FDI is the inspection that takes place when goods are packed and ready to be shipped.
+- FDI – Final Detailed Inspection – The Final Detailed Inspection is also known as the FDI, is the inspection that takes place when goods are packed and ready to be shipped.

 Quality Control Vs. Quality Inspection